 Joss Paper Money – Bank of Heaven and Earth – Small

-These Hell Bank Notes are printed to resemble currency from the traditional “Bank of Heaven and Earth,” each of the 5 included designs is decorated with an image of the Jade Emperor in a 20, 50, 100, 500 or 1000 dollar denomination.
+These Hell Bank Notes are printed to resemble currency from the traditional “Bank of Heaven and Earth,” each sheet is decorated with an image of the Jade Emperor in a 50,000,000 dollar denomination.

 300 Piece Joss Paper Money Collection